 Child Custody and Child Visitation

 Our lives frequently revolve around our children and even the thought of not being with them everyday can shake us to our core.
 Child custody and child visitation cases are some of the most complex and hard fought issues in our family courts, and for good reason.
 When parents split up children can have normal lives and strong and healthy relationships with both parents and their new families when BOTH parents are heavily involved in the child’s life.
-Mesnik Law Group is highly experienced in handling all types of child custody cases including the difficult and complex move-away, issues with parental alienation, cases involving domestic violence, long distance parenting, cases involving Child Protective Services aka CPS or CWS, change of custody, and legal custody issues just to list a few.
+At Mesnik Law Group, our San Diego child custody lawyers are highly experienced in handling all types of child custody cases including the difficult and complex move-away, issues with parental alienation, cases involving domestic violence, long distance parenting, cases involving Child Protective Services aka CPS or CWS, change of custody, and legal custody issues just to list a few.